-In some cases you may find that the loss of your personal allowances and annual exempt amount (and RBC where appropriate) would outweigh any savings in tax on your unremitted income or gains so you may prefer to be taxed on the arising basis.
+In some cases you may find that the loss of your personal allowances and Annual Exempt Amount and payment of the RBC where appropriate, would outweigh any savings in tax on your unremitted income or gains so you may prefer to be taxed on the arising basis.
 That decision is yours and we cannot give you advice on what you should do.
+You might want to consider seeking advice from a professional tax adviser.